Nord-pas-de-Calais tourism & sightseeing

 In Roubaix be sure to visit the Museum of Art and Industry, as much to see the Art Deco swimming pool as the museum itself!

 East of Lille and Arras there are some other towns that merit a visit when you are visiting, such as Cambrai, officially listed as a 'town of art and history', Valenciennes, and the spa town of Saint-Amand-les-Eaux in the heart of the Scarpe-Escaur Regional Natural Park.
+At Le Quesnoy there is an attractive walk around the ramparts.

 Between Lille and the coast, the town of Saint-Omer also has an interesting historical centre to explore, and there are several interesting monuments to see at nearby Aire-sur-la-Lys (to the south-east of saint-Omer).